Over the hill with Copper Mountain’s Over The Hill Gang

 But the best perk of all?

-“We like the lift line privileges,” said Lorrie Aslakson of Silverthorne as we rode the chairlift.
+“We like the lift line privileges,” said Lorrie Aslakson of Silverthorne.
 She was talking about the empty ski school lift lines that OHG members get to use on crowded days.
 Crowds weren’t an issue that blustery Wednesday in February, but it’s a godsend on powder days when Club Incline just wants to ski, ski, ski instead of wait, wait, wait.

 “Oh yeah, those aren’t bad,” replied Linda Boone of Denver.
 I asked how she heard about the group.
 It seemed like a special secret, the kind of thing only longtime locals knew.

 “Mine was a golf buddy who’s also one of the guides,” Boone said.
 Now, nine years later, she’s an OHG convert and skis dozens of times per year with the group.

 Cabin Chute was a blast, with more than the reported 7 inches filling in the mogul ruts, and before I knew it we were back at the bottom of Resolution and ready for another lap.
 By then it was about 11 a.m. and Kresge led everyone on a long, windy traverse to Union Creek Village for lunch at The Edge.
 Every OHG day comes with the option to buy a $5 lunch punch card for The Edge, Copper’s employee hub, and just about everyone takes advantage of the deal.
 Not only is it a cheap meal — it’s the best socializing of the day.